ehazlett/interlock/plugins/haproxy/readme.md

 # HAProxy
 The HAProxy plugin adds an event driven load balancer and reverse proxy for Docker.
-It adds automatically adds containers that are running in a Swarm to HAProxy.
+It automatically adds containers that are running in a Swarm to HAProxy.

 This works by listening on the event stream for containers being created.
 When a